MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 ## Exercise 3 - Power Automate Software

-In this excercise, you will be updating and installing Power Automate Desktop and accompanying applications.
+In this excercise, you will be configure Power Automate Desktop and accompanying applications.

-### Task 1 - Updating Power Automate Desktop
+### Task 1 - Configure Power Automate Desktop

-Power Automate Desktop is installed by default on Windows 11, but it will need to be updated to the latest version before it can be used.
+Power Automate Desktop is installed by default on Windows 11, but you will need to signin and configure the environment.

-1. Open the **Microsoft Store** and select **Library** from the left-hand navigation.

-2. Search for Power Automate and select **Update**.

-3. When the update is finished, select **Open**.

-    > **Note:** Further updates may be required.
-If needed, refresh the Power Automate page in the **Microsoft Store** and select **Update** again.
-    >
-    > In some cases, the Microsoft Store itself may also need to be updated.
-Update **Microsoft Store** and reboot the machine.
+1. Open  **Power Automate Desktop**.

-4. When Power Automate Desktop opens, sign in using your Office 365 Tenant credentials.
+2. When Power Automate Desktop opens, sign in using your Office 365 Tenant credentials.
 Select **Next** and **Get started**.

     > Optional: Select **Start tour** and go through the welcome prompts to get a feel for the application.

-5. From the **Environments** list, select your **Dev** environment.
+3. From the **Environments** list, select your **Dev** environment.

-### Task 2 - Installing the Power Automate Machine-Runtime App
+### Task 2 - Configure the Power Automate Machine-Runtime App

-To run attended and unattended flows across cloud and desktop environments, the **machine-runtime app** needs to be installed.
+To run attended and unattended flows across cloud and desktop environments, the **machine-runtime app** needs to be configured.

 6. In Power Automate Desktop, select **⚙️ Settings**.
 Under Machine settings, select **Open machine settings**.

-7. Select **Install app**.

-8. Check the box to accept Microsoft's terms of use.
-Select **Install**.
-System Administrator privileges are required for the install.
-Select **Yes** on the User Account Control dialogue box.

-    > Power Automate Desktop will restart during the installation of the machine-runtime app.

-9. Following the steps to enable the bundled browser extension, select **Microsoft Edge**.
-Select **Turn on extension** and minimize the browser window.

-10. Select **Launch app**.

 11. On the **Machine settings** screen, select your **Dev** environment.
 The machine-runtime app will register the machine in the Dev environment's Dataverse database.
 You should see a success notification "Your machine XXXXYYX has been registered".
+If you get an error stating a premium license is required, in the message select the Get Premium option and start a trial.

 12. Once it's connected, you can close the **Power Automate machine runtime** window.
 Notice the app will continue running in the system tray.